HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Critical Care Medicine Pediatricians.

 What do Critical Care Medicine Pediatricians do?

-Pediatric critical care physicians, also called pediatric intensivists, are specialists who care for children with life-threatening illnesses or injuries in an intensive care unit (ICU).
+Pediatric critical care physicians, also called pediatric intensivists, are specialists who care for children with life-threatening illnesses or injuries in intensive care units (ICUs).

-They manage organ system failure, provide advanced life support, and support vital physiological functions for a range of patients from neonates to adolescents, including both medical and surgical cases.
+They manage organ system failure, provide advanced life support, and support vital physiological functions for patients ranging from neonates to adolescents, including both medical and surgical cases.

-Their duties involve close monitoring, administering advanced treatments, collaborating with other specialists, and ensuring that the care is tailored specifically for children.
+Their duties include close monitoring, administering advanced treatments, collaborating with other specialists, and ensuring that care is tailored to children.

 What they do